-Our school council play a very important role in the life of our school.
-Two class representatives are elected from each class (Y2 - Y6) creating a school council of 20 children.
-This group meet fortnightly to discuss matters to improve the school.
+Our school council play an active role in the life of our school.
+Two class representatives are elected from each class (year 2 – year 6) creating a school council of 20 children.
+The council meet at least every half term to bring the child voice of the school alive and make sure it is heard throughout the school.

 This year has been slightly different as due to our ‘Covid restrictions’ so we have had smaller socially distanced meetings.

 So far this year we have been busy with the following:

 The councillors discussed positive actions that we can start in school and a list was made for each class: